IFPRI/sda-hcapi3/inst/www/readme.md

 ## About

-> CELL5M: A Multidisciplinary Geospatial Database for Africa South of the Sahara

 *HarvestChoice CELL5M-SSA* is an on-line database of over 750 biophysical and socio-economic indicators for Africa south of the Sahara.
 This database was created as the central core to a decision-support system for policy analysts, development practitioners, and researchers to explore the spatial relationships at the nexus of our climate, the environment, agriculture, nutrition, health, and poverty.
 All indicators are currently geo-referenced to a spatial resolution of **5 arc-minute** (equivalent to around 10 km^2 at the Equateur).

 ## Data Retrieval